shaj-ed/tailwindcss-contact-form/README.md

 ## Mobile Design
 ![Mobile Design](./design/mobile.png)
 ___
-### fell free to share anything you got in your mind about this design.
+### feel free to share anything you got in your mind about this design.
 # Thanks Again...